appium/appium-base-driver/lib/protocol/README.md

 ### Protocol Detection

-In the event that a session is created, and both MJSONWP _and_ W3C capabilities are provided, like this
+In the event that a session is requested, and both MJSONWP _and_ W3C capabilities are provided, like this

 ```json
 {